profOnno/couchdb-dms/README.md

 - etc
 - etc

+## Tools used
+- Couchdb
+- knockoutjs
+- knockoutjs mapping
+- CSS Bootstrap
+- JQuery for JSONP query

+## Status
+- 20150502 Single html file that can be loaded from disk and can connect to couchdb.
+  It can query a key and maps it to a table, attachments can be opened via a link.

-##Change settings for couchdb
+## Change settings for couchdb
-using couchdb with cors enabled... not secure for wan
+using couchdb with cors enabled... not secure for wan.

 ```
 curl -X PUT 127.0.0.1:5984/_config/httpd/enable_cors -d '"true"'